brocchirodrigo/brocchirodrigo/README.md

 ### About me

-I'm a developer * back end, front end and mobile *.
-I currently work at Kroton Educacional Brasil as Product Owner (certified by SAFe).
+I'm a developer *back end, front end and mobile*.
+I currently work at Kroton Educacional Brazil as Product Owner (certified by SAFe).

 - 📘 I'm up to date on React and React Native with Rocketseat on BootStamp GoStack 🚀